antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 ## Scatter/Gather IO

 [Scatter/Gather IO](https://en.wikipedia.org/wiki/Vectored_I/O) allows reducing the number of expensive sys-calls by passing multiple buffers in a single sys-call.
-This is another high-performance feature that has been implemented for .NET 6 Preview **7**:
+This is another high-performance feature that was implemented for .NET 6 Preview **7**:

 ```csharp
 namespace System.IO